 Here are a few tips that might help you ‘not lose it’

 1. Incorporate interval training into your workouts – by adding in higher intensity sessions it will help preserve your muscle tone, cardio output without having to do the long miles.
-A good way to start is by running hard for 1-2 minutes and having equal amount of rest, repeat for 20 minutes.
+A good way to start is by running hard for 1-2 minutes and having an equal amount of rest, repeat for 20 minutes.
 If your joints disagree with running try a bike.

-2. Stay flexible – I personally consider this the most important factor.
+2. Stay subtle – I personally consider this the most important factor.
 It is definitely the case of don’t use it you lose it on this one.
 Gentle yoga, pilates style stretching a foam roller exercises are super crucial if you plan to stay injury free.
 Stretching keeps our joints ‘lubed’ and in top working order, it lengthens the muscles (which shorten every time we stress our bodies) and helps with full range of movement which is a good thing when we are talking correct technique.

 3. Get strong – this doesn’t have to involve hours in the gym, but simple body weight and abdominal exercises that help with our everyday functional movements.
-Why practice a exercise that does not attribute to what you do in real life?
+Why practice an exercise that does not attribute to what you do in real life?
 The more muscle the better which increases our metabolism, bone density and body composition.

 4. Treat your body with respect – if you eat crap you will feel like crap, it’s that simple.
-As we age we tend to be more actively busy with families, work and chores and can’t get away with eating non nutrient dense food.
+As we age we tend to be more actively busy with families, work and chores and can’t get away with eating non-nutrient dense food.
 High protein snacks, fruit and veggies are obvious choices and so too are antioxidants.

-So with these tips, going down hill fast will hopefully only relate to the pace we are on our bikes!
+So with these tips, going downhill fast will hopefully only relate to the pace we are on our bikes!

 Are you pushing the boundaries in your quest to stay in shape?
 What do you find helps?